paulklemm/regression-heatmap-paper/Cover Letter.md

   - Some design choices are questionable, and should at least be justified in more detail:
     1. Regarding the ordering of features: the concept of ranking (combinations of) features is a proven means for guidance towards relevant features [SS04],[MP13].
 Without the option of ranking features in the plots, it is possible to visually miss less salient "hotspots". (e.g., Figure 3 or Figure 5 breast fat).
 What are the features ordered by in the current implementation?
     2. The benefits of the 3D cube could be made more explicit.
 E.g., showing multiple slices at once in 3D makes sense to convey structure with respect to these dimensions, such as feature pairs being relevant for multiple targets in a row.
-Just for guiding users to slices with high R^2s, an ordered list of slices (e.g., targets in Z~X+Y) with respect to max. or avg.
-R^2 across the slice would be at least as effective.
+Just for guiding users to slices with high R²s, an ordered list of slices (e.g., targets in `Z~X+Y`) with respect to max. or avg.
+R² across the slice would be at least as effective.

   <i><font color='green'>

   1. The current ordering is based on the order of features in the CSV file.
 Ordering of features was discussed with the domain experts and ordering based on the regression metric is already implemented.
 Reorderings at the level of individual slices were discarded.
 Each slice ordering would be different, triggering a reordering of the cube on every slicing.
 On every slicing, the user had a different ordered list and searched all over again for parameters of interest.
     * We experimented with the new transfer function control, which was added to the prototype based on this review (see further below) and concluded that this tool is well suited for highlighting hot-spots by selecting a range of only high regression metrics.
     * The feedback is included in the revisions based on [Support Design Decisions with Expert Feedback].
-  2. The cube acts as mini-map to spot hot-spots, which is now additionally supported additionally using the transfer function.
+  2. The cube acts as mini-map to spot hot-spots, which is now supported additionally using the transfer function.
 Simple per-slice reorderings would, as argued in the prior bullet point, not be as effective, as it also introduces new problems, such as destroying the mental model of the feature order.
 A ordered list of slices with high average regression metrics will result in a ordering, where single features already have a strong explanatory power w.r.t. the target.
 We are, however, interested in strong combinations, which is one point made in Figure 5.
     * We emphasized more on the orderings as well as the limitations and advantages of the 3D view in Section **5.2 Regression Cube Visualization**

   </i></font>